AdobeDocs/experience-manager-learn.en/help/cloud-service/apis/overview.md

 **Forms**

-- [Forms Acrobat Services](https://developer.adobe.com/experience-cloud/experience-manager-apis/api/experimental/document/): APIs for working with forms and documents.
+- [Forms Communications APIs](https://developer.adobe.com/experience-cloud/experience-manager-apis/api/experimental/document/): APIs for working with forms and documents.

 In future releases, more OpenAPI-based AEM APIs will be added to support additional use cases.